U.S. Army Yuma Proving Ground commander keynotes event honoring veterans

-U.S. Army Yuma Proving Ground Commander Col. John Nelson speaks at the annual Wreaths Across America ceremony at Yuma's Sunset Vista Cemetery on December 13, 2025.
+U.S. Army Yuma Proving Ground (YPG) Commander Col. John Nelson served as keynote speaker at Yuma’s local Wreaths Across America ceremony at Sunset Vista Cemetery on December 13.

+The annual ceremony holds a seasonal significance by remembering the fallen, honoring those who have served, and teaching the next generation the cost of freedom.

+Nelson noted that in decades past most Americans either served in uniform themselves or had at least one immediate family member who did, which changed after the adoption of an all-volunteer force in the early 1970s.

 |Date Taken: